 The Glaze is Lava

-Have you seen those volcanic, puffy, crater textures like lava rock, coral, or tiny meteorites?
+Have you seen those volcanic, puffy, crater ceramic textures like lava rock, coral, or tiny meteorites?

 Many of these effects come from one simple additive: silicon carbide (SiC).
-In this short 5-6 hour course, we focus on the lava glaze (also called magma/crater/volcanic).
+In this 5-6 hour online ceramics course, we focus on lava glaze and other silicon carbide special effect glazes (also called magma, crater, or volcanic glazes).

 From Lava Effects to a Repeatable Method